PathPlanning/LIAN/README.md

     * `<anglelimit>` &mdash; mandatory tag.
 Defines the maximal turn angle in trajectory.
     * `<distance>` &mdash; mandatory tag.
 Defines length of path section.
 If using eLIAN (by setting tags `<distancemin>` and `<decreaseDistanceFactor>`) defines the maximal length of path section.
     * `<distancemin>` &mdash; optional tag for using in eLIAN.
 Defines minimal path section length for eLIAN algorithm.
     * `<decreaseDistanceFactor>` &mdash; optional tag for using in eLIAN.
 Defines the factor, on which eLIAN tries to decrease path section length during search.
-It creates list of possible distances, started from *distance*, decreasing each time by *decreaseDistanceFactor* and finished by *distanceMin*.
+It creates list of possible distances, started from *distance*, decreasing each time by *decreaseDistanceFactor* and finished by *distancemin*.
     * `<pivotCircleRadius>` &mdash; optional tag.
 If value > 0 algorithm checks the "safety zone" (circle with defined radius) around every turn point for obstacles.
 If there are obstacles in safety zone, there is a risk that agent during maneuver will collide with obstacle.
     * `<steplimit>` &mdash; optional tag.
 Set the maximal number of steps, that algorithm is allowed to make in order to prevent enormous amount of iterations, that can appear with complicated maps.
     * `<postsmoothing>` &mdash; optional tag.
 Defines whether the path will be smoothened (join small fluctuations in one line (if possible)) after it was found or not.
 Possible values &mdash; "true", "false".
 Default value is "false".